-The Leiper House is open for tours April through December, every Saturday and Sunday between 1:00 and 4:00 PM.
+The Leiper House is open for tours, weather permitting, April through December, Saturdays and Sundays from 1–4 PM.

 Have a question about coming for a tour?
 Email us.